The First Step Toward a Permanent Home

 East Williamsburg Men’s Shelter

-This former youth hostel has been transformed into a shelter for older adults who identify as men and have a history of substance use.
+This former youth hostel has been transformed into a shelter for older adults who have a history of substance use.

 Learn More